iamdcj/es-whatever/src/arrays/find/README.md

 # The `find` Method

-The `find` method is an helper function which will return the first item from array,which matches based on the conditions inside the callback function.
+The `find` method is an helper function which will return the first item from array based on the conditions inside the callback function.

 ```
 [1,2,3].find(n => n === 2);